-The AiM codec supports playback of media formatted in RGB colourspace and can additionally accommodate an alpha channel as well as up to 8 audio tracks.
+The AiM codec supports playback of media formatted in RGB colourspace and can additionally accommodate an alpha channel as well as a stereo audio track.

 Still Image

 Many formats of still image can be played back in Ai, including some which natively support alpha channels, however it is worth noting that image files do not receive GPU acceleration which can on occasion give unexpected results.
 The best way to ensure compatibility is to render the still images as very short AiM clips.